 Students who are interested in being a Teaching Assistant (TA) for an FSHN course must read the position description and COI Confidentiality statement.
 After reading, students are invited to apply for a position.
 Based on requests made by FSHN faculty, qualified students will be matched with a course.
 Upon official employment as a TA, students will be required to sign the confidentiality statement when they sign up for payroll.

-The department has received USDA scholarships for undergraduate minority students majoring in nutrition or dietetics.
-Only incoming students who have been accepted into the university, are residents of Iowa, and identify as African American, Native American, Asian, Native Hawaiian/Alaska Native, or Latino/a are eligible to apply.
+The department has received USDA scholarships for undergraduate multicultural students majoring in food science.
+Only incoming students who have been accepted into the university as food science majors are eligible to apply.
 More details.